Access | ||

 Canvas complies with the BC Freedom of Information and Protection of Privacy Act (FIPPA), meaning it follows provincial privacy policies, and its data is stored securely in Canada by Amazon Web Services.

 Under FIPPA, personal information can be used for the purpose it was collected or for a consistent purpose.
-That means your personal information in Canvas is used for the purpose of delivering your courses.
-Personal information may also be used in providing course support, in detecting misconduct, and for tools that support the quality of teaching and learning (such as dashboards for monitoring progress or tools that provide feedback).
-Additionally, personal information may be combined for statistical analysis purposes, but only after anonymizing it by stripping out identifiers so it is not tied to a specific individual.
+That means your personal information in Canvas will be used for the purpose of delivering your courses.
+Personal information may also be used in providing course support, in detecting academic misconduct, and for tools that support the quality of teaching and learning (such as dashboards for monitoring progress or tools that provide feedback).
+Additionally, personal information may be combined for statistical analysis purposes, but only after anonymizing it by stripping out identifiers so no personal information is tied to a specific individual.

-More details about privacy policies are in the "Acceptable Use and Privacy Policy" in Canvas, which is linked from the footer of the Dashboard when you first log in.
-The UBC Canvas instructor FAQ also answers more questions about privacy and Canvas.
+More details about privacy policies are in the "Acceptable Use Policy", which is linked from the footer of the Dashboard when you first log in to Canvas.
+The UBC Canvas instructor guide FAQ also answers more questions about privacy and Canvas.

 Canvas supports using Chrome, Edge, Firefox, or Safari.
 For which versions work, check the Canvas supported browser page.
 Canvas will not work with Internet Explorer.